byronwong/JS-consolidate/08-Scope-Closures.md

 ```

 ## Problems with closure
-Whenever you adding event listeners in a loop
+Whenever you add event listeners in a loop
 ```js

   var nums = [1,2,3];